hannaohandrews/take-home-assignment-A/README.md

   - Integrate tools such as DataDog or Looker to monitor application performance, track server-client interactions, and analyze database activity.

 - **Testing Enhancements**

   - Implement **Unit Testing** to verify the functionality of individual components and functions.
   - Add **End-to-End (E2E) Testing** to ensure seamless workflows and robust user interactions.

+- **Future Additions**
+- Add a functional Delete button to remove queries associated with form data.
+- Provide notifications (via email or text) for users when their queries are resolved.
+- Leverage the one-to-many relationship to enable multiple queries per question and display them effectively.